 NERC complaints procedure

-The research councils are committed to high standards of service in all their operations.
+NERC, as part of UK Research & Innovation, is committed to high standards of service in all their operations.

 Despite this we recognise that things can sometimes go wrong and we want you to have the opportunity to raise any problems or complaints with us.
 Any complaint will be taken seriously and treated in the strictest confidence.
+NERC responds to complaints in line with the UKRI Complaints Policy - external link.

 Reasons for complaints